tmellan/jekyll-now/about.md

 permalink: /about/
 ---

-Research Associate in theory and simulation of materials at Imperial College.
+Research Associate in Theory and Simulation of Materials at Imperial College.

 ### More Information

+Understanding the material world one Ångstrom at a time.

 ### Contact me